 Rachel Carson was posthumously awarded the Medal of Freedom by Jimmy Carter.
-(Photo: U.S. Department of Agriculture/flickr)
+(Photo: U.S. Department of Agriculture [public domain]/Flickr)

 "There was a 'before Rachel' and an 'after Rachel' in the way that we think about what matters in protecting the environment.
-There are not very many people who you say 'that person drove a paradigm shift' — but she did," says one of the experts in the new documentary about Rachel Carson.
+There aren't many people who you say 'that person drove a paradigm shift' — but she did," says one of the experts in the documentary about Rachel Carson.

 That's quite a statement to make about any figure in American history, but Carson — the marine biologist whose writings changed the way we look at nature — deserves it.

 For those who didn't live through it, it can be hard to understand the impact Carson's fourth and last book had on the world.
 It has had deep and long-lasting ramifications — in fact, chemical companies are still fighting its message.
 That message isn't, by the way, that all pesticides are evil and should be banned.
 It's simply a call for moderation, that when it comes to new chemicals, we should know more about the effects they have — both in the long-term and on all life forms — before we use them.

 For that moderate suggestion, Carson was pilloried when she published "Silent Spring."
 Monsanto even published an Onion-style mockery of the book, and she was called "hysterical," a word used throughout history to discredit women who've challenged the status quo.

 In fact, what comes across in the private writings, public statements, and audio and TV clips shown in this documentary created by PBS's "American Experience" is the even keel and intellectual nature of Carson's arguments.

 This quote from "Silent Spring," her most famous work, is one example of how reasonable her arguments were: